-- Non-employee nature of the ORISE appointment; - Prohibition on ORISE Fellows performing inherently governmental functions; - · Obligation of ORISE Fellows to convey all necessary rights to the FDA regarding intellectual property conceived or first reduced to practice during their fellowship; - The fact that research materials and laboratory notebooks are the property of the FDA; - ORISE fellow's obligation to protect and not to further disclose or use non-public information.
+- · Non-employee nature of the ORISE appointment; - Prohibition on ORISE Fellows performing inherently governmental functions; - Obligation of ORISE Fellows to convey all necessary rights to the FDA regarding intellectual property conceived or first reduced to practice during their fellowship; - The fact that research materials and laboratory notebooks are the property of the FDA; - ORISE fellow's obligation to protect and not to further disclose or use non-public information.

-Qualifications The qualified candidate should have received a doctoral degree in one of the relevant fields.
-Degree must have been received within five years of the appointment start date.
+Qualifications The qualified candidate should be currently pursuing or have received a bachelor's or master's degree in one of the relevant fields.
+Degree must have been received within the past five years.